Posted by Tris S. on 12/14/20 (updated 03/09/21)

-From January 4th 2021 onwards, libraries may participate in beta testing of experimental MARC cataloging software that:
+From January 4th 2021 onwards, libraries may participate in beta testing of experimental bibliographic cataloging software that:

 Reduces the cost & complexity of bibliographic cataloging within libraries, through a cataloging platform that:

 - Leverages predictive-algorithms and crowdsourced-metadata to significantly accelerate cataloging.